agutoli/react-pretty-icons/tools/templates/README.md

 Guy, It's ridiculously simple, just move your icon to `./src/new_icons/your_new_icon.svg` and `git add .` and `git commit -m "you message"`.

-After your commit it will run each step automatecaly
+After your commit it will run each step automatically

     * Convert svg icon to javascript (auto)
     * Update this README with the new icons (auto)
     * Normalize the icons for the same size 32x32 (auto)